 Because the studies have never established causation for anything other than antibody generation, it's important to remind you that correlation doesn't equal causation.
-I say this, because the statement "Correlation does not equal causation" is used all the time against the group speaking out about vaccine risks.
 The pro-vaccine shout "correlation does not equal causation," because of the correlative evidence we point to.
-Their emphasis that "correlation does not equal causation," infers that they are not relying on correlations, and in fact they have causation on their side.
-That is not the case.
-The pro-vaccine stance relies almost completely on correlative evidence, to defend that position.
+Their emphasis that "correlation does not equal causation," infers that they are NOT relying upon correlations, and in fact they have causation on their side.
+That is not the case!
+Pro-vaccine advocates rely almost completely on correlative evidence, to defend their position.

 A very good video to watch, that explains the difference between correlation and causation, is a Ted Talk given by Ionica Smeets.
 She explains the danger of interpreting correlation as meaning something caused something else.
 And based on a statement she made at the end of her talk, it sounds like she is pro-vaccine.

 Ionica explained in her talk that a correlation, paired with evidence explaining how something happens, can suggest causation.
 With vaccines, biological evidence showing vaccines cause antibody generation, paired with correlative data from population studies showing reduced incidence of specific illness, has led to the assumption that vaccines cause immunity, improved health, and lives saved.